-How to claim benefits

-To obtain claim forms, claims filing advice or answers about our benefits, contact us at 1-800-410-7778, or at our Web site at www.mhbp.com.
+How to claim benefits To obtain claim forms, claims filing advice or answers about our benefits, contact us at 1-800-410-7778, or at our Web site at www.mhbp.com .
 In most cases, providers and facilities file claims for you.
 Your physician must file on the form HCFA-1500, Health Insurance Claim Form.
 Your facility will file on the UB-92 form.
 All claims should be completed in ink or type that is readable by an optic scanner.
 For claims questions and assistance, call us at 1-800-410-7778.
 When you must file a claim - such as for services you received overseas or when another group health plan is primary - submit it on the HCFA-1500 or a claim form that includes the information shown below.
-Bills and receipts should be itemized and show:

-- Name of patient and relationship to enrollee; - Plan identification number of the enrollee; - Name, address and provider or employer tax identification of person or firm providing the service or supply; - · Dates that services or supplies were furnished; - · Diagnosis; - Type of each service or supply; and - The charge for each service or supply.
+Bills and receipts should be itemized and show: • Name of patient and relationship to enrollee; • Plan identification number of the enrollee; • Name, address and provider or employer tax identification of person or firm providing the service or supply; • Dates that services or supplies were furnished; • Diagnosis; • Type of each service or supply; and • The charge for each service or supply.
 Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.

-In addition:

-- You must send a copy of the explanation of benefits (EOB) form you received from any primary payer (such as the Medicare Summary Notice (MSN)) with your claim. - Bills for home nursing care must show that the nurse is a registered or licensed practical nurse. - Claims for rental or purchase of durable medical equipment; private duty nursing; and physical, occupational, and speech therapy require a written statement from the physician specifying the medical necessity for the service or supply and the length of time needed. - Claims for overseas (foreign) services should include an English translation.
-For inpatient hospital services, the exchange rate will be based on the date of admission.
-For all other services, we will apply the exchange rate for the date the services were rendered. - Overseas providers (those outside the continental United States, Alaska and Hawaii) will be paid at the PPO level of benefits for covered services. - All foreign claim payments will be made directly to the enrollee except for services rendered to beneficiaries of the United States Department of Defense third party collection program. - Canceled checks, cash register receipts, or balance due statements are not acceptable.
+In addition: • You must send a copy of the explanation of benefits (EOB) form you received from any primary payer (such as the Medicare Summary Notice (MSN)) with your claim. • Bills for home nursing care must show that the nurse is a registered or licensed practical nurse. • Claims for rental or purchase of durable medical equipment; private duty nursing; and physical, occupational, and speech therapy require a written statement from the physician specifying the medical necessity for the service or supply and the length of time needed.
+Medical claims After completing a claim form and attaching proper documentation, send medical claims to: The Mail Handlers Benefit Plan Medical Claims P.O.
+Box 8402 London, KY 40742 Prescription drug claims

-Medical and Dental claims

-After completing a claim form and attaching proper documentation, send medical and dental claims to:

-The Mail Handlers Benefit Plan Medical and Dental Claims P.O.
-Box 8402 London, KY 40742